-Name: Daniel H Walker Title: Chief Executive Officer and President
+Name:Daniel H WalkerTitle:Chairman, Chief Executive Officer and President

-Date: , 2019
+Date: September 10, 2019

+September 9, 2019

-, 2019 Dear The Ensign Group, Inc. Stockholder:
+Dear Stockholder of The Ensign Group, Inc.:

 I am pleased to inform you that the board of directors of The Ensign Group, Inc. ("Ensign") has approved the spin-off (the "spin-off") of The Pennant Group, Inc. ("Pennant"), a wholly-owned subsidiary of Ensign.
 Upon completion of the spin-off, the stockholders of Ensign will own substantially all of the outstanding shares of common stock of Pennant, and will continue to own 100% of the outstanding shares of common stock of Ensign.
-Pennant will be a new, publicly traded holding company comprised of Ensign's home health and hospice agencies and substantially all of Ensign's senior living and ancillary service businesses.
-Pennant's operating subsidiaries provide services to the growing senior population across Arizona, California, Colorado, Idaho, Iowa, Nevada, Oklahoma, Oregon, Texas, Utah, Washington and Wisconsin.
-Following the spin-off, Ensign will continue to be a holding company comprised of post-acute service providers, including skilled nursing, assisted and independent living and other ancillary operations in Arizona, California, Colorado, Idaho, Iowa, Kansas, Nebraska, Nevada, South Carolina, Texas, Utah, Washington and Wisconsin.
+Pennant will be a new, publicly-traded holding company comprised of Ensign's home health and hospice agencies and substantially all of Ensign's senior living businesses.
+Pennant's operating subsidiaries provide services to the growing senior population across Arizona, California, Colorado, Idaho, Iowa, Nevada, Oklahoma, Oregon, Texas, Utah, Washington, Wisconsin and Wyoming.
+Following the spin-off, Ensign will continue to be a holding company comprised of post-acute service providers, including skilled nursing, senior living and other ancillary operations in Arizona, California, Colorado, Idaho, Iowa, Kansas, Nebraska, Nevada, South Carolina, Texas, Utah, Washington and Wisconsin.

-We believe the spin-off is in the best interests of Ensign, its stockholders and other constituents, as it will result in two publicly traded companies, each with enhanced focus and leadership opportunities, increased ability to raise funds through capital market offerings and enhanced opportunity to continue executing their respective acquisition strategies.
+We believe the spin-off is in the best interests of Ensign, its stockholders and other constituents, as it will result in two publicly-traded companies, each with enhanced focus and leadership opportunities, increased ability to raise funds through capital market offerings and enhanced opportunity to continue executing their respective acquisition strategies.
 The success of Pennant and Ensign following the spin-off will illustrate the power of Ensign's innovative operating model to improve the clinical, cultural and financial results in the communities we serve.

-The spin-off will be completed by way of a pro rata distribution of Pennant common stock to Ensign's stockholders of record at , Eastern time, on , 2019, the spin-off record date.
-Each Ensign stockholder will receive shares of Pennant common stock for each share of Ensign common stock held by such stockholder on the record date.
+The spin-off will be completed by way of a pro rata distribution of Pennant common stock to Ensign's stockholders of record on September 20, 2019, the spin-off record date.
+Each Ensign stockholder will receive one share of Pennant common stock for every two shares of Ensign common stock held by such stockholder on the record date.
 The distribution of these shares will be made in book-entry form, meaning no physical share certificates will be issued.
 Ensign stockholder approval of the distribution is not required, and you will automatically receive your shares of Pennant common stock upon the consummation of the spin-off.

-The distribution is subject to the satisfaction or waiver of certain conditions, including, among other things: final approval of the distribution by the Ensign board of directors; the Registration Statement on Form 10, of which this information statement forms a part, being declared effective by the Securities and Exchange Commission; Pennant common stock being approved for listing on the NASDAQ Global Select Market ("NASDAQ"); the receipt of an opinion from Kirkland & Ellis LLP with respect to certain tax matters related to the distribution; the receipt of any required material governmental approvals; no order, injunction or decree issued by any governmental entity preventing the consummation of all or any portion of the distribution being in effect; and the completion of the financing transactions described in this information statement.
-We expect that your receipt of shares of Pennant common stock in the spin-off will be tax-free for U.S. federal income tax purposes.
+The distribution is subject to the satisfaction or waiver of certain conditions, including, among other things: final approval of the distribution by the Ensign board of directors; the Registration Statement on Form 10, of which this information statement forms a part, being declared effective by the Securities and Exchange Commission; Pennant common stock being approved for listing on the NASDAQ Global Select Market ("NASDAQ"); the receipt of an opinion from Kirkland & Ellis LLP with respect to certain tax matters related to the distribution; the receipt of any required material governmental approvals; no order, injunction or decree issued by any governmental entity preventing the consummation of all or any portion of the distribution being in effect; and the completion of the financing transaction described in this information statement.
+We expect that your receipt of shares of Pennant common stock in the spin-off will be tax-free for U.S. federal income tax purposes, except for cash received in lieu of fractional shares.
 You are urged to consult your tax advisor as to the particular tax consequences of the distribution to you, including potential tax consequences under state, local and non-U.S. tax laws.